jcornaz/notes.stub/README.md

 [![Code coverage](https://img.shields.io/codecov/c/github/toolable/notes.stub/develop.svg)](https://codecov.io/github/toolable/notes.stub/?branch=develop)

 ## Setup
-Please not this project need a `Notes.jar` archive, is property of IBM and cannot be distributed.
+This project need a `Notes.jar` archive, is property of IBM and cannot be distributed.
 Therefore, you need a licensed installation of Lotus Notes.

 To setup, create a folder "libs" at the root of the project and put there a copy the `Notes.jar` from your Lotus Notes installation.